-Mastitis and blocked ducts arising from blocked ducts can be relieved through massages.
-The Lactation Clinic at KK Women's and Children's Hospital shares more tips to manage these painful breast conditions.
+Mastitis and blocked ducts can be relieved through regular on-demand feeding and cold compresses.
+The Lactation Clinic at KK Women's and Children's Hospital (KKH) shares more tips for managing these painful breast conditions.

 Tips to manage mastitis and blocked ducts during breastfeeding

-If you have mastitis or blocked ducts, you should not stop breastfeeding or expressing as this could make matters worse.
+mastitis and blocked ducts, you should not stop breastfeeding or expressing it, as this could worsen matters.

-Here are five tips to help you manage these conditions:
+Here are some tips to help you manage the condition:

-Seeking medical help for mastitis and blocked ducts
+When to seek medical help for masitis and blocked ducts

-A mother should seek help from a lactation consultant if she is unable to resolve the blockage by herself after a couple of feeds or expressing breast milk.
-Further medical help may be required in some cases.
+A mother should seek assistance from a lactation consultant if she cannot resolve the blockage and mastitis by herself after several feeds, expressing of breast milk and application of cold compresses.
+Further medical assistance may be required in some cases.

-Ms Pang says it is important for a woman to continue to breastfeed her baby after developing blocked ducts or mastitis.
+Ms Pang says it is vital for a woman to continue breastfeeding her baby after developing blocked ducts or mastitis.

 “Sudden cessation of breastfeeding is not advisable in the presence of blocked ducts and mastitis,” Ms Pang explains.
 “This can increase the risk of a breast abscess developing.”